-Whenever we mention to people that we moved from California, they all say it makes sense because we get to avoid the high state income tax in California.
+Whenever we mention to people that we moved from California to Reno, NV, they all say it makes sense because we get to avoid the high state income tax in California.
 I don’t blame them.
 California has a reputation for high taxes.
 When you Google state income taxes, you get a map like this:

 California is shown in the darkest color.
 Its 13.3% top marginal tax rate is the highest in the country.
+Nevada has no state income tax.
 On the other hand, even when we worked full-time in California, we never paid 13.3%.
 The 13.3% rate is only for people making over $1 million.
-Our marginal state income tax rate was 9.3%, which is still high, but it’s at least lower than the 9.9% rate in the neighbor state Oregon, or the 9.85% rate in Minnesota.
+Our marginal state income tax rate was 9.3%, which was still high, but it was at least lower than the 9.9% rate in the neighboring state Oregon, or the 9.85% rate in Minnesota.

 When you’re working, a 9.3% marginal state income tax rate isn’t ideal but you accept it for the job opportunities.
 When you’re no longer tied to a job, you think you finally get to escape it by moving to a place with no or low state taxes.
 That’s the motivation behind many searches for relocating to a retiree-friendly low-tax state.
-However, I like this tweet from Christine Benz of Morningstar on this topic:
+However, I like this tweet on this topic from Christine Benz, Director of Personal Finance at Morningstar:

 Taxes were very low on our list of considerations as well when we decided to relocate.
-We moved primarily to be closer to the destinations for the activities we enjoy.
+We moved primarily to be closer to the destinations for the activities we enjoy — hiking in the summer and skiing in the winter.
 Besides, the state income tax can be completely different when you no longer have a high income.
 Our California state income tax last year was under $1,000, whereas we paid five figures when we were working full-time.
-It’s counter-productive to relocate out of a state only to escape a tax under $1,000.
+It isn’t productive to relocate out of a state only to escape a tax under $1,000.

-Our California state income tax was low because the tax rates are progressive.
-A married couple first gets $9,074 as the standard deduction.
-Then it goes by this tax schedule:
+Our California state income tax was low because the state’s income tax rates are progressive.
+In 2019, a married couple first got $9,074 as the standard deduction.
+Then it went by this tax schedule:

 |Over –||But not over –||Tax|